spencerc99/playhtml/packages/react/README.md

 A react provider for [`playhtml`](https://github.com/spencerc99/playhtml).

-`@playhtml/react` gives you a hooks-like interface for .
+`@playhtml/react` gives you a hooks-like interface for creating realt-ime interactive and persistent elements.
 It manages all the state syncing for you, so you can reactively render your component based on whatever data is coming in.

 Install by using your preferred package manager